-- reducing waste to landfill and increasing resource recovery as per Council's Waste Reduction and Recycling Plan 2021-2030 - protecting the health and safety of our workers and the community - preventing adverse impacts on the natural environment and the community - ensuring compliance with all appropriate standards and procedures for the storage, transport, treatment and disposal of contract solid wastes - ensuring community access to information relating to reducing waste and increasing resource recovery.
+- reducing waste to landfill and increasing resource recovery as per Council's Waste Reduction and Recycling Plan 2021-2030 - protecting the health and safety of our workers and the Redlands Coast community - preventing adverse impacts on the natural environment and the community - ensuring compliance with all appropriate standards and procedures for the storage, transport, treatment and disposal of contract solid wastes - ensuring community access to information relating to reducing waste and increasing resource recovery.

-This Annual Performance Plan (APP) is prepared as required by the Local Government Regulation 2012 (the Regulation) and sets out the manner in which City Waste activities will be carried out in 2024-2025, according to commercial principles.
+This Annual Performance Plan (APP) is prepared as required by the Local Government Regulation 2012 (the Regulation) and sets out the manner in which City Waste activities will be carried out in 2025-2026, according to commercial principles.

 Redlands Coast residents have access to kerbside wheelie bin collection services.
 This includes a weekly waste and fortnightly recycling service.
-Mainland residents may opt to receive the fortnightly green waste collection service for garden organics.
+Mainland residents and businesses may opt to receive one or more green waste bins under the fortnightly garden organics collection service.
+Costs for the standard waste and recycling service and voluntary (opt-in) garden organics collection service are recovered through the Waste and Recycling Utility Charge applied on rates notices.